J-PAL North America's DEI Working Group

 Photo credit: J-PAL North America

 Identifying and dismantling systemic racism and other forms of discrimination is essential to addressing the complex causes and consequences of poverty.
-In order to effectively advance J-PAL North America’s mission, we seek to equip our staff with a firm understanding of and commitment to diversity, equity, and inclusion and the tools to center equity across our work.
+In order to effectively advance J-PAL North America’s mission, we seek to equip our staff with a firm understanding of diversity, equity, and inclusion and the tools to center equity across our work.

-Our Diversity, Equity & Inclusion Working Group (DEIWG), founded by staff in 2017, plays a critical role in meeting these aims.
+Our Diversity, Equity, & Inclusion Working Group (DEIWG), founded by staff in 2017, plays a critical role in meeting these aims.
 As part of the broader J-PAL and MIT communities, we are committed to continuously learning from others doing this work.
 Please let us know your thoughts, questions, or comments.

 Laura Feeney & Vincent Quan